Rallying: Special stage

-Recce and Pacenotes
+Recce and pacenotes

 Pacenotes are a unique and major tool in modern special stage rallying.
 They provide a detailed description of the course and conditions ahead and allow the driver to form a mental image beyond the visible to be able to drive as fast as possible.

 In many rallies, including those of the World Rally Championship (WRC), drivers are allowed to run on the special stages of the course before the competition begins and create their own pacenotes.
 This process is called reconnaissance or recce and a low maximum speed is imposed.
 During reconnaissance, the co-driver writes down shorthand notes on how to best drive the stage.
 Usually, the drivers call out the turns and road conditions for the co-drivers to write down.
 These pacenotes are then read aloud through an internal intercom system during the actual rally, allowing the driver to anticipate the upcoming terrain and thus take the course as fast as possible.

 Other rallies provide organizer-created "route notes" also referred to as "stage notes" and disallow reconnaissance and use of custom pacenotes.
 These notes are usually created using a predetermined format, from which a co-driver can optionally add comments or transpose into other pacenote notations.
-Many North American rallies do not conduct reconnaissance but provide stage notes through the use of the Jemba Inertia Notes System, due to time and budget constraints.
+Many North American rallies do not conduct reconnaissance but provide stage notes due to time and budget constraints.

-In the past, most rally courses were not allowed to be scanned prior to the race, and the co-drivers used only maps supplied by the organization.
-The exact route of the rally often remained secret until they were contested.
-Modern rallies have mostly converted to using organizer-supplied notes or allowing full reconnaissance, as opposed to racing the stages blindly.

-Service Park or Bivouac
+Service park or bivouac

 Though not necessary for all rallies, many road rallies have a central service park that acts as a base for servicing, scrutineering, parc fermé and playing host to Rally Headquarters, where the rally officials assemble.
 Service parks can also be a spectator attraction in their own right, with opportunities to meet and greet the crews and commercial outlets providing goods and services.
 If the rally is of the touring A to B kind there may be multiple service parks that may be very small and only used once each meaning teams carry as little as possible for simple logistics purposes.
 A remote service is a small service used once when there are stages far away from a central service park.

 In off-road cross countries the service area and support teams may travel with the competitors along the route in a Bivouac.
 The word means 'camp' and many participants indeed sleep in tents overnight.